Quickstart

 If you want to explore mogenius before connecting it with your cluster, check out the demo organization in your account.
 If you don’t want to run mogenius with your own Kubernetes cluster, check out our section Managed clusters.

-After creating your organization, add a cluster and follow the steps for either a remote (cloud, or on-premise), or a local Kubernetes.
+After creating your organization, add a new cluster.
 Enter a name (this will only be used to display the cluster in mogenius) and proceed to install the operator.

 4. Install mogenius on the cluster